 Policy Spark Grants are part of PICS’ Decision Impact program stream as part of PICS’ Strategic Plan.
 Through this stream, PICS works to bridge academic expertise and practitioner needs, helping governments and organizations act with confidence in a changing climate.

-Applicants must be faculty at PICS-affiliated universities (UBC, UBC-O, UVic, SFU, & UNBC).
-We encourage faculty to leverage this funding call with their ongoing research and student projects.
+Applicants must be faculty at PICS-affiliated universities (UBC, UVic, SFU, and UNBC).

 Research proposals must focus on one of six thematic areas outlined below: